BAMresearch/ctsimu-toolbox/ctsimu/geometry.md

 #### Example 1: CERA

-Even though we have a pre-defined more for CERA, we will use its image coordinate system (illustrated above) to show how to set up an image coordinate system for CERA manually.
+Even though we have a pre-defined mode for CERA, we will use its image coordinate system (illustrated above) to show how to set up an image coordinate system for CERA manually.

-CERA's volume coordinate system matches our stage coordinate system, so we won't have to create our own volume coordinate system.
+CERA's volume coordinate system matches our stage coordinate system, but we flip the volume's w axis.
+Usually, this helps importing the volume into third-party 3D volumetric processing software.
+If we wouldn't do this step, the volume is usually flipped (mirrored) in common visualizers.

 CERA's image coordinate system has its origin in the center of the lower left pixel of the detector.
 This means we have to move its origin by half the detector's physical width to the left and half the detector's physical height downwards from the origin of the detector coordinate system, and then back by half a physical pixel size (the detector pitch).
-We can use the attributes `phys_width` and `phys_height`, which are automatically calculated when calling `set_size()`.
+We can use the attributes `phys_width` and `phys_height`, which are automatically calculated when calling `ctsimu.geometry.DetectorGeometry.set_size()`.

 ```python
 .. include:: ../examples/geometry/06_projection_matrix_cera.py